 Sara Fairbanks, OP, PhD

-Sr. Sara has been a Dominican Sister of Adrian, Michigan for more than twenty years.
+Sr. Sara joined the Dominican Sister of Adrian, Michigan in 1985.
 Her ministerial experiences include: child care worker and development assistant for Covenant House, elementary school teacher, and campus minister at Barry University.

 Sr. Sara's field is systematic theology.
-Her professional interests include ecclesiology, theology of ministry, theology of preaching, theology of the laity, theology of religious life, feminist theology and Vatican II studies.
+Her professional interests include Vatican II studies, ecclesiology, theology of ministry, theology of preaching, theology of the laity, prayer and spirituality.
 Her publications focus particularly around the issues involved in lay liturgical preaching in the Roman Catholic Church.

 Recent publications include: